OGRECave/ogre/Docs/src/material-scripts.md

 ## colour\_op\_ex

 This is an extended version of the [colour\_op](#colour_005fop) attribute which allows extremely detailed control over the blending applied between this and earlier layers.
-Multitexturing hardware can apply more complex blending operations that multipass blending, but you are limited to the number of texture units which are available in hardware. **Note:** Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.
+Multitexturing hardware can apply more complex blending operations that multipass blending, but you are limited to the number of texture units which are available in hardware. @note Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.

 Format: colour\_op\_ex &lt;operation&gt; &lt;source1&gt; &lt;source2&gt; \[&lt;manual\_factor&gt;\] \[&lt;manual\_colour1&gt;\] \[&lt;manual\_colour2&gt;\]